CodersMateusz/Gaming-Platform/README.md

 - Clone or download zipped code
 - Run terminal in your IDE
 - Run npm install / npm i
+- Get a RAWG API key at https://rawg.io/apidocs.
+You'll have to create an account first.
+- Add the API key to src/services/api-client.ts
 - Run npm run dev